 On average, listings lease in the $70's per square foot per year.
 The San Antonio submarket is going through a decrease in rates.
 In the last 3 months, the median rate decreased $13 per sqft per year.
 That's a 15% decrease in rent.

-Compared to the rest of the Silicon Valley market, the San Antonio region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Silicon Valley market, the San Antonio region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 3 listings have been listed, which means listings are probably going fast.
+In the last 90 days, 4 listings have been listed, which means new listings might be going fast.
 You'll want to be prepared to make an offer immediately.
-About 67% of the office spaces in the San Antonio are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+About 25% of the office spaces in the San Antonio are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst San Antonio occupants.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Manufacturing is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst San Antonio folk.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.